Indian police map area of island where US man was killed | New Country 923

-“We have more or less identified the site and the area in general,” Pathak said by phone.
+“We have more or less identified the site and the area in general,” Pathak said by phone on Saturday.

-Indian authorities have been struggling to figure out how to recover the body of 26-year-old John Allen Chau, who was killed by North Sentinel islanders who apparently shot him with arrows and then buried his body on the beach.
+Indian authorities have been struggling to figure out how to get the remains of Chau, who was killed by North Sentinel islanders who apparently shot him with arrows and then buried his body on the beach.

-Friday’s visit was the second boat expedition of the week by a team of police and officials from the forest department, tribal welfare department and coast guard, Pathak said.

 Officials typically don’t travel to the North Sentinel area, where people live as their ancestors did thousands of years ago.
 The only contacts, occasional “gift giving” visits in which bananas and coconuts were passed by small teams of officials and scholars who remained in the surf, were years ago.